-No member of staff other than members of the CLT IT Support Team may install or reconfigure any hardware relating to the desktop computer.
-This does not include the insertion or removal of portable storage devices such as USB memory sticks although the use of such removable media is also discouraged; cloud storage i.e. OneDrive is recommended as a more comprehensive alternative.
+No member of staff other than members of the ITS may install or reconfigure any hardware relating to the desktop computer.
+This does not include the insertion or removal of portable storage devices such as USB memory sticks.

 In addition, if a member of staff should encounter a situation where the computer or any peripheral is unplugged and hence unusable then they may re-attach it.
 However, if there is any damage to the equipment or personal injury then the individual accepts all liability and the corresponding department may be asked to make financial reparations.